Maksim99745/eCommerce-Application/README.md

 - [Import products](https://docs.commercetools.com/merchant-center/import-products)
 - [Use SDK example](https://github.com/commercetools/commercetools-ts-sdk-template)

-You have to add `env/.env` folder and file to the project's root with these variables:
+You have to add `.env` file to the project's root with these variables:
 ```env
 CTP_PROJECT_KEY=your-project-key
 CTP_CLIENT_SECRET=your-client-secret